 Is that what you are trying to explain through your art?

-Yes, I’m trying to let people understand that everything is connected, that all of our actions have consequences and that we can do things much better.
-Understanding conservation and environmental issues is essential in order to grow in healthy societies, that is why I’m incorporating them in everything I do.
+Yes, I’m trying to let people understand that everything is connected.
+All of our actions have consequences and that we can do things much better.
+Understanding conservation and environmental issues is essential.
+It is mandatory if we want to grow in healthy societies.
+I’m incorporating them in everything I do.

 Why do you think there is so much plastic pollution?

 I think a big part of that is because of lack of knowledge.
 Especially in some low-income countries, people do not know what to do with the plastic.
 They expect it will magically disappear.
-I saw that in Papua [New] Guinea; I went there for my studies and I saw that they did not have any infrastructure to manage the plastic.
-They would just pile it; the sea level is rising and their island is small, so they don’t have enough space to store so much plastic.
+I saw that in Papua [New] Guinea.
+I went there for my studies and I saw that they did not have any infrastructure to manage the plastic.
+They would just pile it.
+The sea level is rising and their island is small.
+They don’t have enough space to store so much plastic.
 It is now becoming an issue of space!
 Not to mention other health issues related to the smoke they produce when burning these plastics.

 What about the rainforests of Colombia and Ecuador that we are trying to save?